-Your Directors present their report on the consolidated entity consisting of Nexion Group Pty Ltd ("the company") ("Nexion") and the entities it controlled for the financial period 27 August 2018 (date of incorporation) to 30 June 2019.
+Your Directors present their report on the consolidated entity consisting of Nexion Group Pty Ltd ("the company") ("Nexion") and the entities it controlled for the year ended 30 June 2020.
 Throughout the report, the consolidated entity is referred to as the Group.
+The comparatives are for the period from 27 August 2020 to 30 June 2019.